gultekinmg/chess.com-municator/README.md

 # chess.com-municator
-browser extention chess.com media communication with special futures
+chrome extention for chess.com with media communication and special extended futures.